Imperial Japanese Army Academy: History and background

-Established as the Heigakkō in 1868 in Kyoto, the officer training school was renamed the Imperial Japanese Army Academy in 1874 and relocated to Ichigaya, Tokyo.
+Established as the Heigakkō in 1868 in Kyoto, the officer training school was renamed the Imperial Japanese Army Academy in 1874 and relocated to Ichigaya, Tokyo on the grounds of the Ichigaya Kamiyashiki.
 After 1898, the Academy came under the supervision of the Army Education Administration.

 In 1937 the Academy was divided, with the Senior Course Academy being relocated to Sagamihara in Kanagawa prefecture, and the Junior Course School moved to Asaka, Saitama.
 The 50th graduation ceremony was held in the new Academy buildings in Sagamihara on 20 December 1937, and was attended by the Shōwa Emperor (Emperor Hirohito) himself.
 In 1938, a separate school was established for military aviation officers.
 During World War II, the school was highly respected and faculty consisted of many Tokyo Imperial University alumni.
 It also accepted a large number of students from China, and many of those cadets later had prominent ranks in the Republic of China Armed Forces.
 In June 1945, as a precautionary measure due to Allied bombings, the Academy sent its entire staff and 3,000 students on a long-term bivouac in Nagano Prefecture, leaving the installation under a light guard as caretakers.
 In September 1945, after the surrender of Japan, a battalion of the U.S. Army’s 1st Cavalry Division took control of the Academy from the soldiers guarding it.
 The Academy was abolished along with the Imperial Japanese Army at the end of 1945, and its Sagamihara grounds are now part of the United States Army base of Camp Zama.

 Currently the corresponding institution for the modern Japan Ground Self-Defense Force is the National Defense Academy of Japan.